 Replacing a single missing tooth with a dental implant typically requires four or five appointments over a period of four to six months.

 BEFORE THE PROCEDURE

 Before the procedure we will have given you an initial exam and taken x-rays.

 We place the implant.
-If you desire a temporary tooth, it will be provided, because the implant needs a few months to integrate with the jawbone before we can place your permanent crown.
+If you desire a temporary tooth, it will be provided, because the implant needs a few months to integrate with the jawbone before your general dentist can place your permanent crown.

-After your implant is fully healed, we place your permanent ceramic tooth.
+After your implant is fully healed, your general dentist will place your permanent ceramic tooth.

 Your new tooth should fit and function much like a natural tooth.
 Please practice good dental hygiene to keep the tooth and gums around it clean and healthy.